Top In-Demand Skills That Will Boost Your Resume

 6. Social Media Management

-Facebook, Twitter, Instagram—social media sites have now become essential to commercial organizations for maintaining a competitive edge.
+Facebook, X, and Instagram - social media sites have become essential to commercial organizations in maintaining a competitive edge.
 These channels are changing the way people do business, and so knowing how to use these tools effectively for business purposes can pay off handsomely for a job applicant.
 Unfortunately, even though the numbers are growing every year, many job seekers are still not taking advantage of social media’s huge marketing potential.
-Develop your social media skills, highlight them in your resume and during the interview, and you’ll have a clear advantage over candidates that have a limited familiarity of the subject.
+Develop your social media skills, highlight them in your resume and during the interview, and you’ll have a clear advantage over candidates who have a limited familiarity with the subject.

 7. Artificial Intelligence

-From autonomous cars to smart electricity grids, artificial intelligence (AI) is changing the world us on a fundamental level.
-AI and its relative technologies—such as industrial robots and machine learning—are advancing at a rapid pace, and the demand is so strong that educators are no longer able to keep up.
-That said, there’s no question that well-prepared workers are the ones that will be able to carry on and succeed in the race with AI tools.
+From autonomous cars to smart electricity grids, to writing an email, artificial intelligence (AI) is changing the world around us on a fundamental level.
+AI and its relative technologies, such as industrial robots and machine learning, are advancing at a rapid pace, and the demand is so strong that educators are no longer able to keep up.
+That said, there’s no question that well-prepared workers will be able to carry on and succeed in the race with AI tools.

 8. Coding

 A growing number of companies are relying on computer code to streamline business processes, and not just in the technology sector.
-And so computer programmers can just as easily find work in tech firms such as Apple or Google just as they could in a manufacturing plant or hospital.
+Computer programmers can find work just as easily in tech firms such as Apple or Google, just as they could in a manufacturing plant or hospital.
 Coding has become a core competency that boosts a candidate’s chances of getting hired.
-If you’re looking for your way into a high paying career, then learning how to code could just be the opportunity you’re looking for.
+If you’re looking for your way into a high-paying career, then learning how to code could just be the opportunity you’re looking for.

 9. Microsoft Excel

-Many consider Microsoft Excel as the most powerful and useful desktop tool ever built.
-Simply put, it’s chockfull of features and tools that people can use to run not only a department, but an entire business if need be.
-From basic mathematical operations to pivot tables and dashboards and more, there’s just so many things that Excel can do.
+Many consider Microsoft Excel to be the most powerful and useful desktop tool ever built.
+Simply put, it’s chock-full of features and tools that people can use to run not only a department, but an entire business if need be.
+From basic mathematical operations to pivot tables and dashboards, there are just so many things that Excel can do.
 You can even code with it!
-True, there’s Google Sheets and other alternatives, but for sheer functionality, there’s simply no substitute for Excel.
-Place “Proficient in Microsoft Excel” in your resume and you could have those job interviews lining up.
+True, there are Google Sheets and other alternatives, but for sheer functionality, there is simply no substitute for Excel.
+Place “Proficient in Microsoft Excel” in your resume, and you could have those job interviews lined up.

 10. Email Marketing